 I am a doctoral researcher in the School of History, working on the trilateral relationship between Spain, Portugal and Britain during the Second World War.
 I previously studied an MPhil in Modern European History at the University of Cambridge, graduating with a Distinction.
 I was subsequently elected to a Bateman Scholarship at Trinity Hall.
 I am lucky enough to be co-supervised by Dr. Peter Anderson, Associate Professor of Twentieth-Century History, and Professor Richard Cleminson, Professor of Hispanic Studies.

 I am available for consultancy in areas related to my research, especially historical insurance claims and war risk policy.

-My research interests, broadly defined, are twentieth-century Spain and Portugal, the oft-forgotten dictatorships of Europe.
-A common thread throughout my studies has been an emphasis on documentary sources; I am a first and foremost an empiricist, working with what might be described variously as an international, diplomatic, or political lens.
+My research interests, broadly defined, are twentieth-century Spain and Portugal, Western Europe’s longest-lasting modern dictatorships.
+I work with what might be described variously as an international, diplomatic, or political lens: what did one clerk write to the other?
 My undergraduate dissertation, since published, explored the 'almost Pauline conversion', as Jill Edwards put it, of John Leche, British Ambassador to the Spanish Republic 1937-1938.
 My MPhil dissertation was far broader, addressing the oft-neglected question of British business during the Civil War.
 Using previously unexamined papers of British insurers, it demonstrated that there was a far less hetrogenous attitude to the Civil War amongst British business as preious works have suggested.
 It also argued that their experience of the conflict led to a sea-change in the world insurance market, the effects of which are still in force today.
 This work is currently under work for publication.